raygun101/MarkupKit/README.md

     </LMColumnView>

 However, if the device was presenting a compact width and regular height, the document named _SecondRow~vertical.xml_ would be loaded instead.

+Size class-specific layouts are discussed in more detail later.

 ## Processing Instructions
 In addition to the document-wide `properties` and `include` directives discussed earlier, MarkupKit also provides support for view-specific processing instructions.
 These allow developers to pass additional information to a view instance that can't be easily expressed as an attribute value or sub-element.